Eraclie Sterian: Final years

 Also in 1941, Tout pour l'enfant, renamed Leagăn și Amor ("Cradle and Love"), was presented to a review committee of the National Theater Bucharest, chaired by Liviu Rebreanu.
 The board rejected its production, noting that the play was "not up to the ethical and aesthetic tenets of our country's most important stage".
-At that late stage of his life, Sterian Sr returned to publishing under the pen name Ave Caesar, with Încercări de etimologie ("Essays in Etymology", 1939–1940).
+At that late moment in his life, Sterian Sr returned to publishing under the pen name Ave Caesar, with Încercări de etimologie ("Essays in Etymology", 1939–1940).
 Under his real name, he presented his findings to the Friends of Literary History in late November 1940.
 According to literary historian Victor Durnea, this contribution was forgettable, "obviously the work of a dilettante, often ridiculous in its claims."
 By late 1941, he was presenting his claim of having deduced "the origin of every word in any Indo-European language"; he also denied the Slavic influence on Romanian, postulating instead that Slavic languages were deeply influenced by Romanian.

 During 1942, Sterian Sr was active as a member of Pavel Macedonski's Romanian Literary Salon.
 In late 1943, he returned to publishing with an astronomical tract, denying that the Sun is incandescent, and offering his musings on the possibility of extraterrestrial life.
 It was presented to the Romanian Academy by historian Nicolae Bănescu, on Sterian's own request.
 On January 24, 1946, he formed a "Romanian Etymological Society", located at his house on Bibescu-Vodă.
 In May of the following year, Sterian appeared at the Royal Foundations to give an overview of his lifelong pursuit for alternative cures.
 He restated his belief in seawater injections, and also argued for autotransfusion in the treatment of low back pain, angina, adenitis, boils, and various other afflictions.

-He died in 1948, just as Romania was entering a period of communist rule.
+Sterian died on January 21, 1948, and was buried two days later at Bellu Cemetery.
+This was just as Romania was entering a period of communist rule.
 The new regime marginalized, imprisoned, and ultimately rehabilitated his writer son, and also briefly arrested Constantin Sterian.
 The latter's daughter was the actress and model Raluca Sterian, who, during her father and uncle's persecution, protected her career by becoming the lover of communist minister Gogu Rădulescu; in 1964, she managed to emigrate to France, where she married a publisher, Jean-Jacques Nathan.